 2 oz Pure Silver Coin – Republique du Tchad 2021 – 10000 Francs CFA

-On a canvas of 110 x 145mm, a new minting technique called “Bi-Metal Max” was applied to give this piece its remarkable weight while keeping its proportions true to the actual painting.
+To keep its proportions true to the actual painting, a new minting technique called “Bi-Metal Max” was applied to give this piece its remarkable weight while at a size of 145 x 110mm.
 This is made possible by combining 33.5 oz of copper as a base with a top layer of 2 oz of 999 fine silver, resulting in a super ultra-high relief topped with silver antiqued finishing.